TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    Do not wait for data which is not immediately available.
-If this flag is specified, the system call will return instantly if it would have to read data from the backing storage or wait for a lock.
+If this flag is specified, the system call will return instantly if it would have to read data kutoka the backing storage or wait for a lock.

    If some data was successfully read, it will return the number of bytes read.
    If no bytes were read, it will return ``-1`` and set errno to